Jino-R/TrackingProject/README.md

 # TrackingProject
-Kepps track of prject details entered by the user
+Keeps track of prject details entered by the user

 Capstone Project for Hyperion Dev